 Type 2 diabetes tends to be hereditary and can be more prevalent among members of the African-Caribbean and Asian communities.

 Type 2 diabetics need to eat a diet that contains the right balance of healthy foods.
 However if diet alone is not keeping the condition sufficiently under control, there are several types of drug available.
 Some help the pancreas to produce more insulin whilst others help the body make better use of the insulin that the pancreas does produce.
 Another tablet slows down the speed at which glucose is absorbed from the intestine.

 As with type 1 diabetes, a doctor or diabetic nurse will provide guidance on how to monitor blood or urine glucose levels and by following medical advice and eating a healthy diet the disease can be kept under control without developing additional complications.

-If you would like further information or financial advice, please complete our Quick Enquiry Form above and we will arrange for one of our experts to contact you.
+If you would like further information or financial advice, please complete our Quick Enquiry Form below and we will arrange for one of our experts to contact you.